A young white girl with Down Syndrome in a backpack and a light blue dress.

 I am a person with a disability.
 [Say more about your disability].

 I care about children, youth, families and teachers.
 The Department of Education has helped classrooms become more inclusive, progress has been made in protecting students with disabilities, and society has learned to set high standards for disabled students.
 The Department provides schools and states with essential funding, technical assistance, research, and oversight for students with all types of disabilities and their teachers.
 I worry about the future of our children.
-Please do not vote to transfer Department of Education programs to other agencies or cut funding or existing programs in any way!
+Please conduct an oversight hearing and oppose the transfer of Department of Education programs to other agencies.
+Please protect the rights of students with disabilities and do not cut funding or existing programs in any way!
 Thank you.

 Resources